Adrifelcha/EZ-project/demos/applications/shape_perception/README.md

 Our analysis focuses on the regression effects γ₁, γ₂, and γ₃:

-1. For γ₁ (effect of change quality), we obtain a Bayes factor of 0.93, which is nearly perfectly equivocal
+1. For γ₁ (effect of change quality)
-2. For γ₂ (effect of change type), we obtain a Bayes factor of 26, which is strong evidence for a difference between the concavity and convexity conditions
+2. For γ₂ (effect of change type)
-3. For γ₃ (interaction effect), we compute a Bayes factor of 0.67, suggesting at best weak evidence for an interaction effect
+3. For γ₃ (interaction effect)

 The posterior distributions of the predicted drift rates show a clear effect of change type (concavity vs. convexity), while other effects are less pronounced.